Sign up for our e-news for timely alerts on recycling events and information by subscribing to SRC's e-newsletter.

 ATR - Advanced Technology Recycling

-ATR provides a resource for businesses and the public to recycle their electronics while following a zero-waste-to-landfill policy.
+ATR provides a resource for businesses to recycle their electronics while following a zero-waste-to-landfill policy.
 ATR offers complete office and electronics recycling, e-waste equipment recycling and secure data destruction process.
-ATR is open to the public and area businesses.
+Contact ATR for your business electronics disposal at 815-844-7779.